Peter Niu

 Memory

-Memory is not a fixed trait — it is shaped by how, when, and in what context information is encoded and retrieved.
+Memory is shaped by how, when, and in what context information is encoded and retrieved.
+Spacing, retrieval practice, interleaving, and elaboration are the four evidence-based levers.

 Reference: https://doi.org/10.1017/CBO9781139547369.013